 Place Your Priorities on the Calendar

-Allow a Little Time for the Unexpected
+Allow Time for the Unexpected

 Do Projects One at a Time

 I’ve heard it said that anyone can do two things at once; what’s really impressive is to do one thing at once.
 In our world of multitasking, it’s easy to do a little bit of everything and not get done with anything.
-If you want to organize and accomplish something, write down your six things you want to do for the day and don’t stop working on the first one until it’s complete.
+If you want to organize and accomplish something, write down your six things for the day and don’t stop working on the first one until it’s complete.

 Organize Your Work Space